mariam138/syncora_drf/README.md

 - **djangorestframework-simplejwt 5.3.1** - To allow use of JSON web tokens in the production version of the API
 - **django-cors-headers 4.3.1** - To add Cross-Origin Resource Sharing (CORS) headers to responses, allowing in-browser requests from other origins
 - **gunicorn 23.0.0** - For use with serving the API on a web framework
-- **django-location-field 2.7.3** - This is used to allow user's to use an interactive map when inputting a location for events
 - **django-filter 23.5** - Used to allow more advanced filtering options within list views for the API, such as filtering by a category.
+- **python3-openid 3.2.0** - This is a prerequisite library used in conjuction with _dj-rest-auth_
+- **pytz 2024.2** - This is a library installed by Django 4.2 as a dependency, although not explicity used within the app

 ## Testing